 What is Education at Work?

 Education At Work is a non-profit organization that exclusively employs college students to help them earn money to manage the cost of their education, while at the same time gaining the foundational job skills and education needed to compete for 21st century jobs.
-The College of Mount St. Joseph has partnered with Education at Work to offer call center employment opportunities to its students in order to help students put spending money in their pockets while decreasing college tuition costs.
+Mount St. Joseph University has partnered with Education At Work to offer contact center employment opportunities to our students in order to help students put spending money in their pockets while decreasing university tuition costs.
 This is a great option for students not yet in a co-op job.
-The call center is located in Norwood with free parking and houses an on-site student lounge/study area (complete with free WiFi and free Starbucks coffee) for you to study before, after or between shifts.

 Why Should You Join the Education at Work Team?

 - Enjoy flexible training and work schedules that are exclusive to college students and adaptable to students’ class schedules.